-Hunting with dogs will be consistent with the State of New Hampshire and State of Vermont hunting seasons with the exception of the Putney Mountain Unit, where dogs may only be used for ruffed grouse hunting.
+Hunting with dogs will be consistent with the State of New Hampshire and State of Vermont hunting seasons with the exception of the Putney Mountain Unit, where dogs may only be used for American woodcock, turkey (fall season), gray squirrel and ruffed grouse hunting.
 Dog training will occur from August 1 to the last Saturday in September during daylight hours.